Video Friday: Boston Dynamics, Inflatable Robots, and Japan's Space Ball

 [ Wyss Institute ]

-Researchers are increasingly interested in robots that they can make using cheaper materials (like flat sheets of paper and plastic) and faster fabrication techniques (like 3D printing and laser cutting).
-The latest example is C-Turtle, which its creators at Arizona State University’s Interactive Robotics lab call a “crawling paper robot for the detection of landmines or the exploration of Mars...or your living room.”
+Researchers are increasingly interested in robots that they can make using cheaper materials (like flat sheets of paper and plastic) and faster fabrication techniques (like 3D printing and origami-style assembly).
+The latest example of this trend is C-Turtle, which its creators at Arizona State University’s Interactive Robotics lab call a “crawling paper robot for the detection of landmines or the exploration of Mars...or your living room.”

 Thanks Heni!

-Team Blacksheep, which has done some of the craziest drone stunts we’ve ever seen, is introducing a collision-avoidance system that can alert drone operators and aicraft pilots if they get too close to one another.
-To test this thing, they did exactly what you’d expect Team Blacksheep to do.
+Team Blacksheep, responsible for some of the craziest drone stunts we’ve ever seen, is introducing a collision-avoidance system that can alert drone operators and aircraft pilots if they get too close to one another.
+To test this thing, Team Blacksheep did exactly what you’d expect Team Blacksheep to do.

 [ Team Blacksheep ]